 - Wellbeing and resilience

 Last year, we answered more calls for assistance across more countries than ever before.
 Our international teams of protection specialists, digital security trainers, and counsellors and psychologists provided nearly 6,000 hours of direct support to civil society organisations and activists under threat in 41 countries.

 “Open Briefing supported me to understand the threats I face in my complex security situation.
 They collaboratively developed strategies to improve my physical and digital security and personal wellbeing.
 This enables me to make practical decisions around my security and resilience, while continuing to advocate for the human rights of women in a difficult and high-risk environment”.

 Human rights defender, Afghanistan

-We are funded by Oak Foundation, the National Endowment for Democracy, the David and Lucile Packard Foundation, the Sigrid Rausing Trust.
-We are also supported by a community of major donors and smaller trusts and foundations.
+We are supported in our work by Oak Foundation, the National Endowment for Democracy, the David and Lucile Packard Foundation, the Sigrid Rausing Trust, and a community of major donors and smaller trusts and foundations.

-These foundations and donors support the fight against authoritarianism, environmental destruction, and social injustice.
+These donors support the fight against authoritarianism, environmental destruction, and social injustice.
 They understand that local organisations and activists have the radical solutions that the world needs at this time.
-And they seek through Open Briefing to defend, strengthen, and empower those groups in the face of attacks and repression.
+And they seek through Open Briefing to defend, strengthen, and empower those groups in the face of attacks and reprisals.

-As civic space closes around the world, Open Briefing is experiencing a surge in the scope and scale of the demand for our holistic security support.
-We find ourselves standing against powerful, state-level adversaries and organised criminal gangs.
+As physical and digital civic space closes around the world, Open Briefing is experiencing a surge in the scope and scale of the demand for our holistic security support.
+We find ourselves standing against powerful state-level adversaries and organised crime gangs.
 But we are poised to make a major step change to meet this challenge responsibly and sustainably.
 We must move from a lean start-up to a global organisation.
 We just need the resources.